Brownbear2710/Editorial/Vacation Grinding 6/D. Guessing the Greatest (easy version).md

 <summary>Solution</summary>

 This problem can be done using similar concept as binary search.
-Let's say we know that the grastest number lies in the range $[l...r]$. <br>
+Let's say we know that the greatest number lies in the range $[l...r]$. <br>
 Now, we divide the range into two equal parts $[l...m]$ and $[(m+1)...r]$. <br>
-After that we query on the range $[l...r]$.
+After that, we query on the range $[l...r]$.
 So, we will know if the second-greatest number lies in the first half or second half of the range $[l...r]$.
 If the number lies in the first half, i.e., $[l...m]$, we will query on the range $[l...m]$.
 If the index of the second-greatest number does not change after the query, it means that the greatest number is also in that same range.<br>
 So, we will repeat the process in the range $[l...m]$.
 Otherwise, we will repeat the process in the range $[(m+1)...r]$.
-Either way we are guaranteed that the range will become half.<br>
+Either way, we are guaranteed that the range will become half.<br>
-We will repeat the process untill the range size is reduced to $2$.
+We will repeat the process until the range size is reduced to $2$.
 After that one query is enough to find the greatest number's index.<br>
-This gurantees that number of querires will be at most $2$log$n$.
+This guarantees that number of queries will be at most $2$log$n$.

 Note: Don't forget to ensure $l \neq r$ for each $query(l,r)$.